Don't be confused about what we do on this site: Explain to me NOW

 Prefer OpenCPN navigation software ?
 2014 Chart editions now available on USB from £39.50: Click Here

 NEW & FREE

 Tide Times: HW & LW.
 For the first time ever on the web...
 Proper 2014 monthly tide tables, NOT just the next 7 days predictions.
 Daily tide times, month by month Jan to Dec, 400 UK & Ireland locations.
-Useful for any coastal or waterborne activity, and prepared using official data.
+Useful for any coastal or waterborne activity, and prepared using licensed data.
 Yachtsmen and Boaters no more working out secondary port times... just look them up here.
 Browse your area for long range tide tables: South of England East England Scotland West of England, Wales and IoM Ireland Channel Isles

 Android chart plotter: Android tablets with the RIGHT app can make a great stand alone chart plotting system.. self contained with GPS, quick starting, full navigation facilities.
 We've worked with Ronald Koenig, the developer of the cracking "Marine Navigator" Android app.
 Now Android charts are bundled with our best selling "Charts for SeaClear" DVDs for free.
 Up to 4 Android activations allowed.
 App costs about £5.50 from Play Store.
 NEW 2014 edition available as Android only download £7.99 members/£14.99 non members